teovaira/role-prompts/ex1_simulating_multiple_roles.md

 ```

 **Analysis:**
 The journalist persona used simple language that anyone can understand.
-No technical jargon.
+No technical terminology .
 Uses examples people can relate to like hurricanes and rising seas.
 Has a storytelling feel and includes a call to action at the end.
 More emotional and urgent tone.

 ---